User Guide Cancel

 Clicking with Pen tool creates straight segments

-Clicking with Pen tool creates straight segments.
+Selecting with the Pen tool creates straight segments.

 3. Continue clicking to set vertices for additional straight segments.